 The size of your marketing enterprise does not matter.
-Your company, populated by only you or by millions of employees, must comply with GDPR regulations.
+Your company, whether populated by only you or by millions of employees, must comply with GDPR regulations.
 However, the bigger your company, the more complicated compliance is.

 Here are some things marketers need to note:

 - Firstly, GDPR is actual legislation, not recommendations or suggestions.
 It protects the rights of all EU residents whom you employ or with whom you do business.

 - Given that most businesses have an online presence, GDPR will have an effect on any companies that offer goods and services no matter where they are located.
 So chances are strong that these regulations involve your business.

 - Personal data under GDPR is any personal information that would make any EU resident identifiable.